apache/fluo-muchos/README.md

 The `muchos setup` command will set up your cluster and start Hadoop, Zookeeper, & Accumulo.
-It will download release tarballs of Fluo, Accumulo, Hadoop, etc. The versions of these tarballs are specified in `muchos.props` and can be changed if desired.
+It will download release tarballs of Fluo, Accumulo, Hadoop, etc. The versions of these tarballs are specified in [muchos.props] and can be changed if desired.

 Optionally, Muchos can setup the cluster using an Accumulo or Fluo tarball that is placed in the `conf/upload` directory of Muchos.
 This option is only necessary if you want to use an unreleased version of Fluo or Accumulo.
-Before running the `muchos setup` command, you should confirm that the version and SHA-256 hash of your tarball matches what is set in `conf/muchos.props`.
+Before running the `muchos setup` command, you should confirm that the version and SHA-256 hash of your tarball matches what is set in [muchos.props].
 Run the command `shasum -a 256 /path/to/tarball` on your tarball to determine its hash.

 The `muchos setup` command will install and start Accumulo, Hadoop, and Zookeeper.
-The optional services below will only be set up if configured in the [nodes] section of `muchos.props`:
+The optional services below will only be set up if configured in the `[nodes]` section of [muchos.props]:

 1. `fluo` - Fluo only needs to be installed and configured on a single node in your cluster as Fluo applications are run in YARN.
 If set as a service, `muchos setup` will install and partially